Local and global boundary rigidity and the geodesic X-ray transform in the normal gauge: Introduction and the main result

 There are counterexamples to this problem, and thus one needs some geometric restrictions.
 The most common restriction is the {\em simplicity} of $(M,g)$: this is the requirement that the boundary is strictly convex and any two points in $M$ can be joined by a unique minimizing geodesic.
+(Everywhere in this paper, strict convexity means a positive second fundamental form.)
 Michel \cite{Michel} conjectured that compact simple manifolds with boundary are boundary rigid.
-In this paper we prove boundary rigidity in dimensions $n\geq 3$ under a different assumption, relating to the existence of a function with strictly convex level sets, which in particular holds for simply connected compact manifolds with strictly convex boundaries such that the geodesic flow has no focal points (lengths of non-trivial Jacobi fields vanishing at a point do not have critical points), in particular if the curvature of the manifold is negative (or just non-positive).
-We also prove lens rigidity if the sectional curvature is non-negative, see Corollary~\ref{cor_B}.
+In this paper we prove boundary rigidity or the closely related lens rigidity introduced below in dimensions $n\geq 3$ under a different assumption of the existence of a function with strictly convex level sets.
+Our assumptions hold for simply connected compact manifolds with strictly convex boundaries such that the geodesic flow has no focal points, or if the sectional curvature is negative (or just non-positive) or if the sectional curvature is non-negative, see Corollary~\ref{cor_B}.
+In particular, we prove boundary rigidity for simple manifolds in those cases, see Corollary~\ref{cor_C}.
 This result extends our earlier analogous result which was in a fixed conformal class \cite{SUV_localrigidity}; recall that the fixed conformal class problem has no diffeomorphism invariance issues to deal with.
 We prove local (near a boundary point), semiglobal and global rigidity results.
 The manifolds we study can have conjugate points.
-We do not assume the metrics to be a priori close before we prove that they are isometric.
-In that sense, our results are global in the metrics.
+Contrary to previous results (except for our conformal result in \cite{SUV_localrigidity}), we do not assume the metrics to be a priori close before we prove that they are isometric.
+In that sense, our results are global in the metrics; and also local in the data.